cmoa/cmoa-sales/README.md

 _Note, don’t forget to ammend the `CSS` and `JS` links in the **Header** and **Footer** with the cache-busting content hash!_

+Go into the html file you want to work in, place ?v=1.2 After .css so it's like this .css?v=1.2 to bust the css cache.

 ---

 ## Setup